Understanding Your Child Custody Options

 Some parents have lived in separate states and some families may have recently relocated to Nevada.
 Situation retaliating to jurisdiction may complicate your child custody case as it might affect which laws apply.
 Our firm can help you understand the details of your case and which laws apply.

-Nevada’s Uniform Child Custody Jurisdiction Act and the Federal Parental Kidnapping Act both influence custody proceedings.
+Nevada’s Uniform Child Custody Jurisdiction and Enforcement Act and the Federal Parental Kidnapping Prevention Act both influence custody proceedings.
 To determine child custody jurisdiction, Nevada typically considers the home state of the child (where the child has resided for at least six months), where the child and at least one parent have significant contacts, emergency jurisdiction and whether another state has exercised jurisdiction over the minor child.
 All these factors will be assessed by an attorney competent in jurisdiction over children.

 Relocating With Your Child